MenAllen/PhilippeJoubard_7_30032021/README.md

-	The application is based on 3 main tables : User, Message, Comment The User table includes name, email and password, isAdmin for each employee The Message table includes the text and url of the picture submitted by an employee The Comment table includes comments done on a specifi Message by Employees Any User is allowed to create an account, publish and comment message.
+	The application is based on 3 main tables : User, Message, Comment The User table includes name, email and password, isAdmin for each employee The Message table includes the text and url of the picture submitted by an employee The Comment table includes comments done on a specific message by Employees Any User is allowed to create an account, publish and comment message.
-	Any User is allowed to delete his own account, thus deleting all published messages and comments Any User can list Users created
-	Any User can get all the messages & comments published by employees Admin User is declared admin with manual SQL request Admin User is allowed to delete any message & comment
+	Any User is allowed to delete his own account, thus deleting all published messages and comments Any User can get all the messages & comments published by employees Admin User is declared admin with manual SQL request Admin User is allowed to delete any message & comment